daveho/DIY8bit/Episode1c/Experiment04/README.txt

-Experiment 4: add support for loading font data into block RAM.
+Experiment 4: add support for loading font data and character data into block RAM.

 The font is the "IBM DOS ISO8" font, downloaded from here: